giovino/tools/readme.md

 ## Shell

+* [cheat](https://github.com/cheat/cheat): allows you to create and view interactive cheatsheets on the command-line
 * [dasel](https://github.com/TomWright/dasel): a command-line tool to view and modify JSON, YAML, TOML, XML and CSV files written in Golang
 * [gron](https://github.com/tomnomnom/gron): a command-line tool to make JSON files easily searchable with grep written in Golang
 * [jless](https://pauljuliusmartinez.github.io/): a command-line JSON viewer written in Rust